chuckfinca/ASimpleAuthKit/README.md

             .padding()
             .navigationTitle("Sign In / Sign Up")
         }
+        // Example of providing authService to child views
+        // .environmentObject(authService)
         .onDisappear {
             // If this YourAuthenticationScreen is the primary owner of authService,
             // and it's being permanently dismissed (not just covered by another sheet),